d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Set the attribute of a type using the set command.
-Here the server is logged into using the username, password, and URL flags, and then **HpBios** is selected with the selector flag.
+Here the server is logged into using the username, password, and URL flags, and then **Bios** is selected with the selector flag.
 Then, the **ServiceName** property is set.

 > ![Set Example 2](images/examples/set_ex2.png "Set example 2")

-> Here the **AdminName** property of the type **HpBios** was set to the value **JohnDoe**.
+> Here the **AdminName** property of the type **Bios** was set to the value **JohnDoe**.
 Including the commit flag committed the changes, so that after logging back into the server, the **AdminName** becomes **JohnDoe**.
 Otherwise it would have returned to its previous value.
 Include the **biospassword** flag to input a password if second level BIOS authentication is required.

 > ![Set Example 3](images/examples/set_ex3.png "Set example 3")

-> Here the **AdminName** property of the type **HpBios** was set to the value **JohnDoe**.
+> Here the **AdminName** property of the type **Bios** was set to the value **JohnDoe**.
 However, since the reboot flag was included but the commit flag was not, after the server is logged into again the **AdminName** property has returned to its original value.

 > ![Set Example 4](images/examples/set_ex4.png "Set example 4")